 Crusty on the outside, hearty and dense on the inside, Irish soda bread is a rustic baked good that’s so quick and easy to make completely from scratch.

 It has been a staple amongst many Irish families for decades.
 With it’s affordable round-up of simple ingredients and ease of making, this wholesome round of tasty carbs will keep any hungry belly full for quite some time.

 And true to its name, it relies on a chemical leavening agent – baking soda.
 It reacts with the acidity in the buttermilk to cause the dough to rise as it’s in the oven.

-You don’t have to worry about yeast (though we have an amazing guide for learning all about yeast), which means there is no need to wait for the dough to proof before you bake it.
+You don’t have to worry about yeast like you would for other traditional bread recipes (though we have an amazing guide for learning all about yeast), which means there is no need to wait for the dough to proof before you bake it.

 Once you make the dough, just shape it in a ball, place in a greased cake pan, and bake until it’s beautifully puffed and golden brown.

 And don’t forget to score it before you bake it!